8 Progressive SQL Interview Questions (Updated 2024)

 SQL Question 1: Analyze Monthly Average Insurance Rates

 Progressive is an insurance company and major part of their business is understanding about their customer's policy interactions.
-Write a SQL query to calculate the monthly average premium for each insurance policy type for the year 2022 using the table.
+Write a SQL query to calculate the monthly average premium for each insurance policy type for the year 2022 using the policies table.

-The table has the following schema:
+The policies table has the following schema:

 policy_idcustomer_idstart_datepremiumpolicy_type